Important fall 2021 semester updates

 - Residence halls will be open

-Complete updates from the College for the spring semester are available in the Community Updates.
+Complete updates from the College for the fall semester are available in the Community Updates.

 From academics to residence life, here is the information that students need to know about our SaintsRiseUp Safe Return plan.